FYNCH-BIO/dpu/CONTRIBUTING.md

 * Open the pull request to the branch you've based your work on

 For more details on submitting a pull-request, please see:  [GitHub Guide to Collaborating with issues and pull requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests).
+## Branches within eVOLVER
+Each eVOLVER repository maintains three branches:

+* **master**: This reflects the current release of eVOLVER software.
+Typically you should not make PRs into this branch.
+* **rc**: Release candidate branch.
+This branch is for new feature development and testing before releasing into master.
+Once we are ready to release all the new features out we will merge this branch into master.
+* **hotfix**: This branch is used for bug fixes that need to immediately go into master and be released before other features in RC are ready.
+Once bugs are fixed in this branch, the changes are merged into master and rc.

 ### Getting your changes reviewed